Troubleshooting · Yogi's VPS

 7. Speed up page and post editing

-If the dashboard feels normal but the editor itself is slow, focus on what loads inside the editor for each post.
+If the dashboard feels normal but the editor itself is slow, focus on what loads inside the editor.

 Gutenberg and page builders